Preparing For, And Enjoying, A Healthy Marriage

 But honestly, it's so easy to forget.

 Even though I'm in ministry, I'm constantly forgetting that, if I 'seek first the kingdom of God and his righteousness... all these things will be added to [me].'
-(Matthew 6:33)
+(Matthew 6:33) Making Christ my greatest pursuit simply does not come easily for me.

 When I was single, I put waaay too much effort into grad school, and thinking about being lonely and who I would marry.